Claims Kit

 State Compliance Information

-Posting Requirements 21 VSA 691
+Posting Requirements 691

 Employers Liability and Workers Compensation Poster (Spanish)

-WC-9 Employers Reinstatement Liability Poster
+Employers Reinstatement Liability Poster (WC-9)

-Reporting of Claim by Employer Vt.
-Stat.
-Ann.
-Title 21, 701
+Reporting of Claim by Employer 701

 Posters & Brochures